Mohammad Abdul Hamid: Political career

-Hamid joined Chhatra League in 1959 whilst a student in Kishoreganj, as the vice-president of Gurudayal Government College.
-He was also elected the vice-president of the Chhatra League of Mymensingh District Unit in 1966–67.
+Hamid served as the vice-president of Gurudayal Government College.
+He was also elected the vice-president of the Chhatra League of the Mymensingh District unit in 1966–67.
 At the end of 1969, he joined the Awami League.
-In the 1970 Pakistan general election, Abdul Hamid was elected as the Member of Parliament for the Mymensingh-18 constituency; he was the youngest person elected.
-In the general elections of 1973, 1986, 1991, 1996, 2001, and 2009 he was elected as Member of Parliament for Kishoreganj-5 constituency as a nominee of the Awami League.
-He was the Deputy Speaker of the National Parliament of Bangladesh when an Awami League government was in office from 1996 to 2001.
-On 25 January 2009, he became the Speaker of the National Parliament.
+In the 1970 Pakistan general election, Abdul Hamid was elected as the member of parliament for the Mymensingh-18 constituency; he was the youngest person elected.
+In the general elections of 1973, 1986, 1991, 1996, 2001, and 2009, he was elected as a member of parliament for the Kishoreganj-5 constituency as a nominee of the Awami League.
+He was the deputy speaker of the National Parliament of Bangladesh when an Awami League government was in office from 1996 to 2001.
+On 25 January 2009, he became the speaker of parliament.
 For his contribution to the Bangladesh Liberation War in 1971, he received the Independence Award in 2013.